Generic Name: diclofenac

 Because clinical trials are conducted under widely varying conditions, adverse reaction rates observed in the clinical trials of a drug cannot be directly compared to rates in the clinical trials of another drug and may not reflect the rates observed in clinical practice.

 Two-hundred sixteen (216) patients received Zorvolex in the completed, 48-hour, double-blind, placebo-controlled, clinical trial of acute pain following bunionectomy.
-The most frequent adverse reactions in this study are summarized below.
+The most frequent adverse reactions in this study are summarized in Table 1.

 |Pain in Extremity||3%||1%|